 To avoid PDF problems, keep these guidelines in mind:

-Additionally, eRA systems can only support single spaces between words in filenames.
+eRA systems can only support single spaces between words in filenames.
 For example, 'abc def.pdf' with two spaces between 'abc' and 'def' will result in an error, while 'abc def.pdf' with a single space will not.

-- Disable all security features in the PDF document.
+Disable ALL security features in the PDF document.

-- It is important that the submitted PDF be a "flat file".
 Do not mark-up your PDFs with 'comments', 'sticky notes' or other features that are added 'on top of' your pdf document.
 This information may not appear in your final application image.